aashari/terraform-aws-static-website/README.md

 | s3_bucket_name                      | S3 bucket name                      |
 | cloudfront_distribution_domain_name | CloudFront distribution domain name |

-## Examples

-For more detailed examples, please refer to the [examples](./examples) directory in this repository.

-## Contributing

-Contributions to this module are welcome!
-Please see the [contribution guidelines](CONTRIBUTING.md) for more information.

 ## License

-This module is licensed under the Apache 2.0 License.
-See the [LICENSE](LICENSE) file for full details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Authors

-Module created and maintained by [Andi Ashari](https://github.com/aashari).

-## Support

-For support, please open an issue in the GitHub repository.